 There are several high-tension electrical lines (66 kVA) within 5 km of the Project.
 The client indicates that Mexican power authority CFE would have sufficient capacity for La Verde operations.
 Figure 18.7 shows a typical high tension transmission line in the vicinity of the mine site.

-Figure 18.7 Two Height Tension Powerlines.
-La Verde Hills in the Background
+Figure 18.7 Two high tension powerlines.
+La Verde hills in the background

 Table 18.2 shows a breakdown of the initial capital cost estimate for the electrical system at site.